 Is there a functional, traditional entity of leadership in addition to your modern government system?

 How often are elected leaders chosen?

-How often does the council meet?
+How often does your Tribal Council meet?

 Are you a descendant of a historical leader?
 If so, who?

 My great-grandfather, R. C. Mix, was instrumental in working with the federal government to reinstate our rights.
 He served on Tribal Council in the 1950s and was an inspiration to me.
 One of the foremost reasons I got into tribal leadership was to pick up his crusade and continue it.

 Approximately how many members are in the Pokagon Band?

 As of August of this year, the citizen or membership count is 4,936.